 Another trick when shopping is to keep an eye out for the “Safer Choice” logo on cleaning labels.
-Created by the U.S. Environmental Protection Agency, Safer Choice identifies cleaning products that are safer for our health and the environment without sacrificing performance.
+Created by the U.S. Environmental Protection Agency, Safer Choice identifies cleaning products like our stainless steel polish and 150+ others by ECOS, that are safer for our health and the environment without sacrificing performance.
 You can read all about it here.

 Overall, green chemistry is an ever-evolving science, and our knowledge is sure to change over time.
 But the most important thing to remember is that we’ll always share our discoveries and innovations with you along the way.
 Our hope is that one day everyone in our industry will do the same.